The Buzz on Observation Hives

 Factors to consider:

 Location is a consideration if you are placing a permanent hive.
-If you plan to keep the hive indoors, you will need a hive that can fit into a specific space and provide adequate ventilation.
+If you plan to keep the hive indoors, you will need one that can fit into a specific space and provide adequate ventilation.
 They will also need an exit pipe allowing them to come and go without disturbance.

 The cost of an observation hive can vary significantly, depending on the type and size of the hive.